Anahí: Personal life

-During the filming of Primer Amor, Anahí battled a serious eating disorder, anorexia.
+In the early 2000s, Anahí struggled with anorexia nervosa and bulimia.
 She weighed approximately 75 pounds (34 kg) at her lowest weight.
 She spent time in five different treatment centers, and visited doctors and psychologists across the country.
-One day after returning from a family vacation, she began to feel faint, and was rushed to a hospital, where her heart stopped for eight seconds.
-She has since recovered and become a vocal spokesperson against eating disorders in Mexico.
+In 2001, after returning from a family vacation, she began to feel faint, and was rushed to a hospital, where her heart stopped for eight seconds.
+She has since recovered and became a vocal spokesperson against eating disorders in Mexico.
 In 2008, with the support of Televisa, Anahí launched a campaign against anorexia and bulimia.

 In 2006, the tax administration of Mexico froze four of Anahí's bank accounts as a preventive measure because she was under investigation for tax fraud.
 In 2008, after taking the issue to court, Anahí was granted her accounts back, two with Banamex and two at Scotiabank.

 In 2007, a Barbie doll version of Anahí, Dulce Maria, and Maite Perroni were released, based on their characters in Rebelde.
 People en Español named her one of their "50 Most Beautiful" in 2010.

 On 11 March 2011, doctors discovered that Anahí's brain was being deprived of a large percentage of oxygen due to a deviated septum.
 It was determined that this was the main cause of several ailments that had plagued Anahí, including a heart attack.
 She underwent a successful operation.

 On 23 March 2011, Anahí became the spokeswoman for Snickers in Latin America.
 The advertising campaign that was launched sparked controversy, with National Council to Prevent Discrimination and the National Institute of Women deeming the commercial sexist and filing complaints.
 Anahí defended the campaign, saying that the commercial wasn't intended to offend anyone.
 Effem Mexico, the company behind Snickers, disagreed with the sexism complaints.
 However, before the advertisement aired, they conducted a survey among women, asking their opinions on the content.
 According to Effem, the majority of the women surveyed did not feel the advertisement was discriminatory.